TS3392/waggly/README.md

 - Set Service and compute tier to General Purpose and Serverless respectively.
 For prototyping purposes, compute hardware and data max size settings can be set to the minimum.
 - Ensure that the *'Add current client IP address'* and *'Allow Azure services and resources to access this server'* settings in the Networking tab are set to Yes.
 - Once the database has been set up, navigate to the query editor and sign in.
 Execute [the setup script](/sqlserver/setup.sql) which drops and creates the necessary tables as appropriate.

+## 2. Create Static Web App

+- Within Azure Portal, navigate to *Create a resource > Static Web App* using GitHub as the deployment source.
+- The GitHub repository used should mirror the structure of this repository and must contain the files [index.html](index.html) and [Logo.png](Logo.png) in the root folder of the main branch.
+The *'App location'* setting must point towards the repository root (/).